seemajune/js-basics-readme-v-000/README.md

 fox = fox.split("").reverse().join(""); fox = fox.toLowerCase();
 // => "the quick brown fox"
 ```
 Of course, there are exceptions.
-For instance, when we cover loops, you may notice that the `for` loop abides by this rule for the frist two statements in its argument but not for the last.
+For instance, when we cover loops, you may notice that the `for` loop abides by this rule for the first two statements in its argument but not for the last.
 Not to worry, its syntax will get covered more fully later in the curriculum.

 **Ideal**